Social Media Defined

 Copyright infringement is easy to avoid when posting to social media.
 If the content you’re posting falls under the “fair use” provision, then you must give credit to the creator and you may post the information.
 If the content you’re posting does not fall under the “fair use” provision, you must legally request permission and give the creator credit.

 For more information on the unauthorized distribution of copyrighted material, please see the Daemen University File Sharing Policy.

 Do not post proprietary information about Daemen University, including personal information about students, alumni or employees.
 Protection exists on most records related to students from disclosure under federal law, known as the Family Educational Rights and Privacy Act (FERPA).
 Disclosing any personally identifiable student education records is a violation of this law.
 Information collected in connection with research could fall under the protection of a nondisclosure agreement, research protocol or another applicable law or agreement.
 Any protected information is prohibited from being shared on social media.

 Content shared on social media needs to follow the same voice, tone, and posting frequency to ensure the effective use of each platform.

 Building an engaged online audience takes time.
 By posting high-quality content consistently that proves to benefit people, you will be on the right path to an engaged social community.

-Users who follow and interact with the social media account(s) you manage on behalf of Daemen College will expect a particular level of professionalism and content delivered to them.
+Users who follow and interact with the social media account(s) you manage on behalf of Daemen University will expect a particular level of professionalism and content delivered to them.
 Accounts that appear to be inactive reflect poorly.
-Again, what you post is a direct reflection of Daemen College.
+Again, what you post is a direct reflection of Daemen University.